cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 Endnote os a reference manager that works with Windows.
 Many people use endnote.
 However, in the past endnote has lead to complications when dealing with collaborative management of references.
 Its price is considerable.
-We have lost many hours of work because endnot being in some cases instable.
+We have lost many hours of work because endnote being in some cases instable.
 As student you may be able to use endnote for free at Indiana University.